New York, New Haven and Hartford Railroad: Early 20th century (1900–1935)

 Around the beginning of the 20th century, New York investors led by J. P. Morgan gained control, and in 1903 installed Charles S. Mellen as President.
-Charles Francis Murphy's New York Contracting and Trucking company was awarded a $6 million contract in 1904 to build rail lines in the Bronx for the New York, New Haven, and Hartford Railroad.
+Charles Francis Murphy's New York Contracting and Trucking company was awarded a $6 million contract in 1904 (equal to $ today) to build rail lines in the Bronx for the New York, New Haven, and Hartford Railroad.
 An executive at the railroad said the contract was awarded to avoid friction with New York City’s Tammany Hall political machine.
 In response to this contract, the New York State Legislature amended the city's charter so that franchise-awarding power was removed from the city council and given to the Board of Estimate and Apportionment, which only became defunct in 1989.
 Morgan and Mellen achieved a complete monopoly of transportation in southern New England, purchasing other railroads and steamship and trolley lines.
 More than 100 independent railroads eventually became part of the system before and during these years, reaching 2,131 miles at its 1929 peak.
 Substantial improvements to the system were made during the Mellen years, including electrification between New York and New Haven.
 Morgan and Mellen went further and attempted to acquire or neutralize competition from other railroads in New England, including the New York Central's Boston and Albany Railroad, the Rutland Railroad, the Maine Central Railroad, and the Boston and Maine Railroad.
 But the Morgan-Mellen expansion left the company overextended and financially weak.

 In 1914, 21 directors and ex-directors of the railroad were indicted for "conspiracy to monopolize interstate commerce by acquiring the control of practically all the transportation facilities of New England."

+In 1925, the railroad created the New England Transportation Company as a subsidiary to operate buses and trucks on routes where rail service was no longer profitable.